Olipear/Portfolio/src/pages/projects/project-1.md

       To make this even clearer, I added in a small loading bar along the top of the frame.
 The loading bar goes to 50% on the thumbnails, and the remainder when the full resolution is loaded.

+      #### For developers

+      I don't have the source code for this project, but if you have react devtools installed you can check out my component structure on the live site.
   - body_html: " "
     heading: Testing
-    intro: "Since the previous prototypes could not emulate the spinner functionality, this round of usability testing was important for evaluating this functionality. "
+    intro: "Since the previous prototypes did not emulate the spinner functionality, this round of usability testing was important for evaluating this functionality. "
     headerimage: /img/research.png
     body: >-
       As well as device testing, I carried out task-driven usability testing.